Headway App Review: Is It Really Worth Your Time and Money? [2026]

 Guides → Blinkist offers Guides to help you improve at a particular skill.
 It’s all audio-based and honestly… it’s really cool!

-Blinkist AI → You can paste any web link on this AI tool, and it will generate a summary using AI!
+Blinkist AI (mobile-only feature) → You can share any article or video with this AI tool, and it will generate a summary using AI!
 These summaries are then saved within the Blinkist app.

-Live Events → This is Blinkist’s newest feature, and I think it’s a useful add-on to complement the learning experience.
+Live Events (desktop-only feature) → This is Blinkist’s newest feature, and I think it’s a useful add-on to complement the learning experience.

 But I see two big issues with this feature:

 There is not a wide offer of events.
-I literally just saw 6 events available for this whole month! — out of which I was only mildly interested in half of them.
+I literally just saw 5 events available for this whole month! — out of which I’m only mildly interested in two of them.

 5.2.3 Blinkist — User Interface